History, tourist information, and nearby accommodation

 A painted plaster cast of the cross is on display at the Manchester Museum.
 It is somewhat disconcerting to see the brightly coloured, painted carvings, given that there is no apparent trace of paint on the original, but that's a minor quibble!

-Leaving aside its historic and literary importance, the Ruthwell Cross is a magnificent piece of art; the carving is superbly executed, and is wonderful to behold.
+Leaving aside its historical and literary importance, the Ruthwell Cross is a magnificent piece of art; the carving is superbly executed and is wonderful to behold.
 It truly deserves its reputation as one of the most important early Christian monuments in Britain.

 About Ruthwell Cross